Qovery/documentation/website/guides/tutorial/deploy-node-js-with-postgresql.md

     - /
 ```

 [Authorize the Qovery Github application][urls.authorize_qovery] to get access to your Github account.
-Once done, you need to commit and push the `.qovery.yml` and `Dockerfile` file to deploy your app.
+Once done, all new commits you push to your forked repository will trigger new deployments of the application.

 ### Connect your application to PostgreSQL
-Credentials of your database are available through environment variables.
-Qovery injects environment variables at the runtime.
+Credentials of your database are available via environment variables.
+Qovery injects environment vars at the runtime.
-To list all the environment variables available for your application, execute
+To list all the environment variables available to your application, execute

 ```bash
 # List all environment variables